Appealing against a DWP benefit decision

 You must appeal within one month of the date on the letter or email telling you the outcome of the reconsideration.
 It is important to appeal in time otherwise you might lose the chance to challenge the decision.

 If you miss the deadline, HMCTS can still accept your appeal up to 13 months after the decision was sent if you can give good reasons why it’s late.
 However the DWP can object to the reasons you give.
 If this happens, a tribunal will decide if the appeal can be accepted.

 Decisions you can't appeal against

 There are some decisions that you can’t appeal against.
 The letter telling you about the decision must say if you can appeal and how to do this.

 You usually can't appeal against decisions such as when and how to pay your benefit.
-You also won't be able to appeal if the DWP has suspended your claim because they think you're not entitled to it.

 Who can appeal?